Post-clustering Inference under Dependence: Introduction

 where $\boldsymbol\mu\in\mathcal{M}_{n\times p}(\mathbb{R})$ and $\sigma>0$.
 Under \eqref{model_gao}, the authors in \cite{Gao} defined a $p$-value that controls the selective type I error when testing for a difference in means between a pair of estimated clusters.
 This $p$-value can be efficiently computed for hierarchical clustering algorithms with common linkage functions.
-Moreover, the authors in \cite{Gao} made another remarkable contribution by addressing the estimation of $\sigma$ while controlling the selective type I error, which had not been addressed in previous works~\cite{datafission, rasines} despite its major importance in real problems.
-They showed that if $\sigma$ is asymptotically over-estimated, the $p$-value is asymptotically super-uniform, and provided an estimator $\hat{\sigma}$ that can be used in practice.
+Moreover, the authors in \cite{Gao} made another remarkable contribution by addressing the estimation of $\sigma$ while controlling the selective type I error, which had not been addressed in previous works~\cite{datafission, rasines} despite its major importance in applications.
+They showed that if $\sigma$ is asymptotically over-estimated, the $p$-value is asymptotically super-uniform under the null, and provided an estimator $\hat{\sigma}$ that can be used in practice.
+They also proposed an extension of their testing procedure to known arbitrary covariance structures between features, still assuming i.i.d. observations.
+However, the estimation of the covariance between features remained unaddressed.

-Despite the notable contribution of \cite{Gao}, the model \eqref{model_gao} is somewhat limited in more complex applications.
-In real problems, features describing observations are unlikely to be independent and have identical variance, but rather present more general covariance structures $\mathbf{\Sigma}$.
+Despite the notable contribution of \cite{Gao}, model \eqref{model_gao} is somewhat limited in view of more complex applications.
+In real problems, features describing observations are unlikely to be independent with identical variance, but rather present more general covariance structures $\mathbf{\Sigma}$.
 In the same way, observations may present non-negligible dependence structures when, for instance, they can be drawn from time series models or simulated with physical models involving time evolution.
-Note that ignoring dependency between features and observations yields the loss of selective type I error control.
-This can be easily illustrated if we simulate matrix normal samples with non-diagonal covariance matrices accounting for the dependence structures between observations and features.
-If we set the global null hypothesis $\boldsymbol{\mu}=\mathbf{0}_{n\times p}$ and assume that observations follow \eqref{model_gao}, the $p$-values defined in \cite{Gao} do not control the selective type I error when testing for the equality of cluster means.
-Moreover, their deviation from uniformity increases with the dimension of the feature space.
-This is illustrated in Figure~\ref{fig:ignoredep}.
+Note that ignoring dependence between features and observations implies the loss of selective type I error control.
+This can be illustrated by a simple simulation scenario based on matrix normal samples with non-diagonal covariance matrices, accounting for the dependence structures between observations and/or features.
+If model assumptions are not satisfied, the approach presented in \cite{Gao} does not control the selective type I error, as illustrated in Figure~\ref{fig:ignoredep} by the fact that the distribution of the corresponding $p$-values is above the diagonal (which corresponds to uniform $p$-values).
+This deviation from uniformity increases with the dimension of the feature space.
 Details about the corresponding simulation are given in Appendix~\ref{sec:ignoredep}.

 The practical motivation of the present work is to perform inference after clustering protein conformations.
 Protein structures are non-static and their conformational variability is essential to understand the relationship between sequence, structural properties and function~\cite{Kessel2018}.
 Due to the high complexity of the conformational space, clustering techniques have emerged as powerful tools to characterize the structural variability of proteins, by extracting families of representative states~\cite{engens, Appadurai2022, Shao2007, Pearce2021}.
 Usually, Euclidean distances between pairs of amino acids are considered as $p$-dimensional descriptors of protein conformations~\cite{engens, Lazar, CamachoZarco2020}.
 These distances are highly correlated and hardly match the model~\eqref{model_gao}.
 Moreover, protein data is often simulated with Molecular Dynamics approaches that simulate the time-evolution of the protein according to physical models~\cite{allen}.
 In that case, independence between observations cannot be assumed.